Logo

 Kemi Badenoch was shortlisted to be the Conservative Party candidate for the marginal Hampstead and Kilburn constituency at the 2017 general election, but was unsuccessful.

-Kemi Badenoch was ultimately selected as the Conservative candidate for Saffron Walden, a safe seat for her party, which she held with 37,629 votes and a majority of 24,966.
+Kemi Badenoch was selected for the same election as the Conservative candidate for Saffron Walden, a safe seat for her party, which she won with 37,629 votes and a majority of 24,966.

 Kemi Badenoch was appointed as the Conservative Party's Vice Chair for Candidates in January 2018.

-Kemi Badenoch voted for Prime Minister Theresa May's Brexit withdrawal agreement in early 2019.
+Kemi Badenoch voted for Theresa May's Brexit withdrawal agreement in early 2019.

-In July 2019, Kemi Badenoch was appointed as Parliamentary Under Secretary of State for Children and Families by the Prime Minister, Boris Johnson.
+In July 2019, Kemi Badenoch was appointed as Parliamentary Under-Secretary of State for Children and Families by Boris Johnson.

-On 6 July 2022, Kemi Badenoch resigned from government, citing Johnson's handling of the Chris Pincher scandal, in a joint statement with fellow Ministers Alex Burghart, Neil O'Brien, Lee Rowley and Julia Lopez.
+On 6 July 2022, Kemi Badenoch resigned from the government, citing Johnson's handling of the Chris Pincher scandal, in a joint statement with fellow ministers Alex Burghart, Neil O'Brien, Lee Rowley and Julia Lopez.

-Kemi Badenoch was eliminated in the fourth round of voting, as she received the fewest votes of the remaining candidates.
+Kemi Badenoch was eliminated in the fourth round of voting and did not endorse another candidate.

 Kemi Badenoch said that Cash had "a track record of promoting women's rights and freedom of expression".